rashikcs/SudokuKiller/README.md

 ### Prerequisites

-What things you need to install the software and how to install them python 3.6
+What things you need to install the software and commands to install them. python 3.6
 ```
   - pip install pybuilder